gdgeldoret/devfest/README.md

 ## [devfest]()

-A developer conference for the community and by the community in the Rift Valley
+A developer conference for the community and by the community in the Rift Valley, Kenya.